William Petzäll: Political career

-Dalarna

 When the Sweden Democrats entered the Riksdag in the 2010 Swedish general election, Petzäll accepted a seat for the electoral district of the province of Dalarna.
 Later that year, on 20 November 2010, Petzäll was elected the chairman of the Sweden Democratic Youth.

-Fatal drug abuse
+Drug abuse and death

 On 6 February 2011, Petzäll was taken into temporary custody for public intoxication.
 He took some time off from the Riksdag for drug rehabilitation.
 He returned on 25 March and publicly promised to never drink again, but had a relapse three months later.
 According to Swedish newspaper Expressen, party chairman Jimmie Åkesson urged Petzäll to give up his Riksdag seat, but he declined.
 On 26 September, he announced that he would act as an independent politician focusing on drug addiction issues.

 On 1 September 2012, Petzäll was found dead in his mother's home in Varberg after an apparent overdose.